AARP Life Insurance Review 2025: Is It Worth It for Seniors

 And to even apply, you have to pay $16/year to become an AARP member — on top of your monthly premiums.
 That’s essentially a cover charge just to see the menu.

+AARP does not endorse the life insurance products, It is strictly a business relationship.
 New York Life pays handsomely to license the AARP brand.
 That marketing cost gets passed along to you, the consumer.

 • Term & Whole Life: Underwritten by New York Life